windycom/API/bcast/README.md

 # Observe what is happening inside
-Major broadcasts are emitted by `windApi.broadcast`.
+Major broadcasts are emitted by `windyApi.broadcast`.
 Receiving and emitting messages in Windy API has the usual syntax and methods: `on, off, once, fire`.

 Tip: Use `verbose: true` as a parameter in start up `options` to see a nice colorful output in the browser's console.